-Kin Mining recently completed a 31-hole RC drilling program which was focused on three discrete targets within the Eastern Corridor:
+Kin Mining recently completed a 31-hole Reverse Circulation (RC) drilling program at Cardinia which was focused on three discrete targets within the Eastern Corridor:

 - Helens East Fault (11 holes)

-- Helens Rangoon Fault (12 holes)
+- Helens-Rangoon Fault (12 holes)

 - Mystery Fault (8 holes)

-Assays have been returned for 8 of the 11 holes at Helens East, with significant intersections shown in Table 1 and illustrated in Figure 2.
+Assays have now been returned for all 12 holes along the Helens-Rangoon Fault, with significant intersections shown in Table 1 and illustrated in Figure 3 and Figure 4.
 Drill-hole location details are summarised in Table 2.